Religion in Albania: Other Sufi congregations

 The Halveti order first started to spread in Southern Albania in the 16th century and gained many followers later.
-They are considered to be less numerous than the Bektashis (and occasionally confused with them) but still significant.
-During periods of suppression of the Bektashis by the Ottoman authorities, Bektashi tekkes were often conferred upon the Halvetis, such as happened in Kanina, near Vlora There are large concentrations of Halvetis in Devoll, Tropoja, Luma (around Kukes) and in mountainous valleys in the Kurvelesh region.
-Halvetis also live near Bektashis in Mallakastra, Tepelena, Gjirokastra, Delvina, Permet, Leskovik, Korca, and the city of Berat.
+They are considered to be less numerous than the Bektashians (and occasionally confused with them) but still significant.
+During periods of suppression of the Bektashiansby the Ottoman authorities, Bektashi tekkes were often conferred upon the Halvetis, such as happened in Kanina, near Vlora.
+There are large concentrations of Halvetis in Devoll, Tropoja, Luma (around Kukes) and in mountainous valleys in the Kurvelesh region.
+Halvetis also live near Bektashiansin Mallakastra, Tepelena, Gjirokastër, Delvina, Permet, Leskovik, Korçë, and the city of Berat.
 The first Albanian Halveti tekke however was in Ioannina, now Greece.
 After the fall of communism, in 1998, it was reported that there were 42 Bektashi tekkes in Albania.
-On the census Halvetis are not reported and are usually grouped under generalized "Muslims", although in public discourse they are frequently grouped with Bektashis.
-Halvetis are said to dislike both the dominance of mainline Sunnis in the generic "Muslim" community and the non-recognition of their sect's separate existence, but also the dominance of Bektashis in the Sufi scene.

-Besides the two most popular Dervish orders in Albania (Bektashis and Halvetis), there are three other significant Sufi orders: the Kadris (also known as "Kadris" or "Zinxhiris"), the Sadis and the Rufais.

-The Rufais originated in Iraq as the "Rifa'is", from the teachings of the jurist Ahmad ibn 'Ali al-Rifa'i.
 In the late 19th century there was a flourishing Rufai community around Gjakova, in Kosovo, which helped spread the sect in various parts of Albania.
 During the early years of the 20th century some Rufai tekkes became Bektashi.
 At the same time, in the same period the order spread to Tropoja, Tirana, Petrela and parts of Southern Albania.
 In Albania all of their tekkes were closed due to the banning of religion under Communism, but in Yugoslavia the order continued to operate major tekkes in Gjakova, Mitrovica, Skopje, Peja, Rahovec and Prizren.
 After the fall of Communism, the order reconstituted itself in Albania and opened a tekke in Tirana in 1998.